DIY Activist Ledge--a simple portaledge design using locally supplied aluminum tube.

-This frame inspired by the need to create easy DIY activist "sits" for aerial activists, namely in the threatened Tarkine Rainforest in Tasmania.
+This frame inspired by the need to create easy (and inexpensive) DIY activist "sits" for aerial activists, namely in the threatened Tarkine Rainforest in Tasmania.
 Why protect the last remaining old growth forests in Tasmania?: TARKINE SLIDE SHOW.

 Sewing a portaledge bed:

 Super simple suspension: